whigg/Cartosat-1-DEM-Mosaic/README.md

 Telephone number:+919704143731
 E-mail:rajesh@adrin.res.in

-2. Dr. C Krishna Mohan
+2. Dr. C Krishna Mohan,
-Professor
+Professor,
 Room No. 103, Block - A
 Department of Computer Science and Engineering
 Indian Institute of Technology Hyderabad